ageis/ansible-role-create-droplet/README.md

 # ansible-role-create-droplet
-Ansible role for creating DigitalOcean droplets.
+Ansible role for creating DigitalOcean droplets, with an emphasis on sane defaults for parameters.

 ## Overview
 The motivation for this role was frustration around the fact that